spacecode-live/flask_video__client_server_resize-pic/README.md

 Independent software client processes able to ‘connect’ to the service in some way.
 These clients may be local (on the same machine), or (for extra points), the service could allow connections from a mixture of both local and remote clients.
-Note that the service should process images (single video frames), not complete videos.
+The service is process images (single video frames).
 The service scaled so that many clients can use it concurrently.
 It  possible for multiple requests to be processed concurrently and all computational resources available should be utilised.
 To test your service you should create a test program that uses your service to concurrently